MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/output-queue-collectors.md

 ## Using ICollector with Azure Storage Queue bindings
 One way to trigger your Azure function is to use a queue defined in your Azure storage account.

-Using the `QueueTrigger` attribute, you can supply the queue name and connection information of the storage account queue that your function will monitor for messages.
+Using the `QueueTrigger` attribute, you can supply the queue name and connection information of the storage account queue that your function monitors for messages.

 ```csharp